eldoctorenlapista/cordova-background-geo/README.md

 Cross-platform geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection".

-Plugin can be used for geolocation when app is running in foreground or background.
+This plugin can be used for geolocation when the app is running in the foreground or background.
 It is more battery and data efficient than html5 geolocation or cordova-geolocation plugin.
 It can be used side by side with other geolocation providers (eg. html5 navigator.geolocation).

 You can choose from two location location providers:
 * **DISTANCE_FILTER_PROVIDER**